ClickCease

-The First Dental Visit and Infant Exams
+The First Dental Visit and Infant Exam

-The First Dental Visit and Infant Exams
+The First Dental Visit and Infant Exam

 We believe the earlier your child can have their teeth checked, the better set they will be for a lifetime of smiles!
 The first dental exam should happen six months after the first tooth starts coming in or by the time the child is 1 year old.
 The first visit is easy with a simple exam and lasts around 30 minutes.